alliage-io/alliage-academy/collection-by-script-wrapper/README.md

 ```bash
 tdp deploy --target datasets_install # installs all dataset script
 ```
-## Use the tdp-gs command in the Edge-node
+## Use catasets command on the Edge-node

 SSH to the edge-node and log as a valid user (for instance, tdp_user):